simonehagey/orbdot/docs/source/model_fitting.rst

 ^^^^^^^^^^^^^^^^^^^
 When fitting the transit and eclipse mid-times with the :meth:`~orbdot.transit_timing.TransitTiming.run_ttv_fit` method, there is an option to employ a sigma-clipping routine to remove outliers in the transit mid-times, which may be useful for datasets with high variance :cite:p:`Hagey2022`.

-Giving the argument ``run_clip=True`` runs the :meth:`~orbdot.transit_timing.TransitTiming.clip` method before the model fit.
-Any subsequent model fits will use the cleaned dataset, so ``run_clip=True`` only needs to be specified once.
+Giving the argument ``sigma_clip=True`` runs the :meth:`~orbdot.transit_timing.TransitTiming.clip` method before the requested model fit.
+Any subsequent model fits will use the cleaned dataset, so ``sigma_clip=True`` only needs to be specified once.
 For example,

 .. code-block:: python

-    wasp12.run_ttv_fit(['t0', 'P0'], model='constant', run_clip=True)
+    wasp12.run_ttv_fit(['t0', 'P0'], model='constant', sigma_clip=True)
     wasp12.run_ttv_fit(['t0', 'P0', 'PdE'], model='decay')
     wasp12.run_ttv_fit(['t0', 'P0', 'e0', 'w0', 'wdE'], model='precession')

-The algorithm operates by fitting the best-fit constant-period timing model, subtracting it from the data, and then removing any data point whose nominal value falls outside a 3-:math:`\sigma` range from the mean of the residuals.
+The algorithm operates by finding the best-fit transit timing model, subtracting it from the data, and then removing any data point whose nominal value falls outside a 3-:math:`\sigma` range from the mean of the residuals.
 This process is repeated until no points fall outside the residuals, or until a maximum number of iterations has been reached.

 RV Model Fits
 -------------
 The radial velocity model fits are run by calling the :meth:`~orbdot.radial_velocity.RadialVelocity.run_rv_fit` method on a :class:`~orbdot.star_planet.StarPlanet` object.
-The evolutionary model is again specified by the ``model`` argument, which must be either ``"constant"``, ``"decay"``, or ``"precession"``, and the free parameters are specified in a list of strings.
-The following code snippet shows an example call for each of the radial velocity models:
+The following code snippet shows an example call for each of the three evolutionary models:

 .. code-block:: python